Krachkovskii/RevitTranslator/README.md

 # How to install
 This is an alpha version.
 It does not include any executable files to streamline the installation.
 However, it includes pre-compiled binaries and Revit add-in manifest which you simply need to paste into a designated Revit Addin folder.
 ### Installation steps
-1. Go to GitHub Releases (on the right) side of this screen.
+1. Go to GitHub Releases (on the right side of this screen).
-2. Download the ZIP archive that corresponds to a Revit version you need, unzip it.
+2. Download ZIP archive that corresponds to your Revit version, unzip it.
 3. Open Windows' Run command (Win + R) and insert the following path: `%appdata%\Autodesk\Revit\Addins`, click Enter.
-4. Open (or create) the folder that corresponds to a Revit version you're planning to use.
+4. Open the folder that corresponds to a Revit version you're planning to use.
+If the folder doesn't exist, you can create it and name with a four-digit Revit version number, e.g. `2024`.
 5. Insert unzipped contents (`RevitTranslatorAddin` folder and `RevitTranslatorAddin.addin` manifest file) into this folder.
-6. Start Revit; click `Always Load` or `Load Once`.
+6. Start Revit, click `Always Load` or `Load Once`.

     ![image](https://github.com/Krachkovskii/RevitTranslator/assets/117347760/48934b38-dfbd-4b14-bbfd-de40818c45d5)